automan-lang/AutoMan/libautoman/src/main/scala/edu/umass/cs/automan/adapters/googleads/README.md

 ## The problem we were trying to solve

 Our goal this  summer was to extend AutoMan to support crowdsourcing backends other than Amazon Mechanical Turk.
 Specifically, Google Ads seemed like it could potentially solve some of the biggest issues of using MTurk.
-The advantages that Google Ads have over MTurk are:
+The advantages that Google Ads has over MTurk are:

 1. Removal of the monetary incentive that MTurk workers might feel to prioritize speed over quality of work